-One of the oldest Episcopal churches in North Carolina, Calvary Church, Wadesboro, will celebrate its bicentennial in 2020.
-Scores of former members from all over the U.S. are expected to attend the celebration.
+One of the oldest Episcopal churches in North Carolina, Calvary observed its bicentennial in 2020.

 When Calvary was formed in 1820 in what was then known as Wadesborough, it was the fifth Episcopal church in the state, following only churches in Wilmington, New Bern, Edenton, and Fayetteville.
 James Monroe was president of the United States; there had been only four previous presidents and three of them were still living.
 Only 37 years had passed since the end of the American Revolution.